ethereum/devp2p/discv5/discv5-wire.md

 NODES is the response to a FINDNODE or TOPICQUERY message.
 Multiple NODES messages may be sent as responses to a single query.

+When handling NODES as a response to FINDNODE, the recipient should verify that the received nodes match the requested distances.

 ### TALKREQ Request (0x05)